shawsa/Java-Mandelbrot/README.txt

 This is a java program for generating images of the mandelbrot set.
+It supports both a command line interface and a GUI.

+Drag a box to zoom in on a specific area of the set.
+Note that there is no visible response from the program until the calculations are complete.

+Command Line interface Notes:
+	Since the introduction of the GUI this is recieving little support.
+If changes cause a compile time error, they will likely be investigated.
+Runtime errors will likely not be caught.

 NAME
 	Mandelbrot - generates images of the mandelbrot set